 In 2006 Megan Meier, a thirteen-year-old from Missouri committed suicide as a result of being cyberbullied, via a then popular social networking site known as Myspace (Caffrey, 2014).
 At the time there were no formal laws against cyberbullying, which due to the nature of Meier death, prompted many states to take legislative action against cyberbullying (Caffrey, 2014).
 This enacted forty-nine states, including the District of Columbia to enact anti-bullying legislation.
 This also impacted schools to implement anti-bullying policies and even restrict access to social media sites as a preventative measure.
 However, with the majority of United States schools restricting social media access, only eight percent of schools have formal educational components in place to teach students about cyberbullying and responsible internet use (Caffrey, 2014).

-Due to cyberbullying becoming an issue amongst many age groups, there have been many campaigns and resources that have been developed to assist in curtailing cyberbullying and to provide educational resources about the effects of cyberbullying.
+Due to cyberbullying becoming an issue amongst many age groups, there have been many campaigns and resources that have been developed to assist in curtailing cyberbullying and to provide educational resources about the effects of student behavior and its consequences.
 Some countries, like Spain and Canada, even have a distinguished day during the year as being recognized as a national anti-bullying day (Caffrey, 2014).
 During Patchin’s interview with At Issues, he described his beliefs at preventing cyberbullying and that it begins with educational resources for teacher, parents, and youth.
 Patchin explained the development of the Cyber Research Center as being a center that provides summarized versions of his and others research that pertains to cyberbullying (Multimedia Archives – Cyberbullying Research Center, 2015).
 Patchin also believes that communication and peer prevention is key to slowing cyberbullying.
 During Patchin’s interview with HuffPost Live, Patchin also stated that good prevention also comes from the individual (Multimedia Archives – Cyberbullying Research Center, 2015).
 He stated individuals should be cautious of what they post online even if their social network settings are set to private, somebody may post their pictures elsewhere without consent, which, depending on the content may initiate cyberbullying (Multimedia Archives – Cyberbullying Research Center, 2015).

 Cyberbullying has become a recent worldwide phenomenon that has impacted the lives of many.
 This is due to technological advancements that have developed and have ultimately provided a new forum for individuals to bully without face-to-face contact.
 Cyberbullying can impact any age group and lead to results that can include suicide.
 Dr. Patchin, as well as other researchers and government entities, have developed resources to educate people about the effects of cyberbullying and how to prevent cyberbullying.
 These resources are geared towards educational references and personal accounts of the impacts of cyberbullying and how vast public knowledge and awareness is essential for combating cyberbullying.
 Patchin explains this in both his At Issue interview and his Huff Post interview and also details the importance of parental participation and knowledge of what social media sites their children are using.
 What’s astonishing about cyberbullying is how many people, especially students have been victims of cyberbullying.
 With nearly all United States schools having bullying policies in place, but only eight percent of schools having formal internet safety education in place, it is astonishing as well.
 It is absolutely essential that schools increase their educational structures to further assist in preventing cyberbullying.